pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Next Steps (2024-03-01)

+1. Monitor analytics data in the Vercel dashboard to gain insights into user behavior
+2. Use Speed Insights data to identify and fix performance bottlenecks
+3. Consider adding custom events tracking for specific user interactions
-1. Verify that all navigation links work correctly throughout the application
+4. Verify that all navigation links work correctly throughout the application
-2. Consider enhancing the UI of the About, Services, and Contact pages
+5. Consider enhancing the UI of the About, Services, and Contact pages
-3. Test the template filtering to ensure templates only appear in the templates list
+6. Test the template filtering to ensure templates only appear in the templates list
-4. Verify that saved job descriptions don't include templates
+7. Verify that saved job descriptions don't include templates
-5. Consider adding sample templates for new users to get started quickly
+8. Consider adding sample templates for new users to get started quickly
-6. Monitor the Vercel deployment to ensure all fixes are working properly
+9. Monitor the Vercel deployment to ensure all fixes are working properly
-7. Test the JD Developer form to ensure it works without education, experience, and certifications
+10. Test the JD Developer form to ensure it works without education, experience, and certifications
-8. Consider adding loading states for salary generation in JD Developer
-9. Complete test coverage for JD Developer
-10. Test the Google authentication flow in the development environment

 ## Active Decisions (2024-03-01)

+- Added Vercel Analytics and Speed Insights to track user interactions and performance metrics
+- Integrated analytics components in the root layout to ensure all pages are tracked
 - Restructured pages to follow Next.js App Router conventions for better maintainability and to fix 404 errors
 - Cleaned up old page files to keep the codebase clean and avoid confusion
 - Implemented a minimum loading time for the templates tab to ensure a smoother user experience